Uniform price auction with quantity constraints

 \Section{Conclusion}

-We have presented an iterative procedure that systematically finds a Nash equilibrium outcome of the uniform price auctions when there are many quantity-constrained bidders.
-We have also presented a novel ascending auction under incomplete information that has this outcome as a dominant strategy equilibrium.
-We have shown that demand reduction and low price equilibrium might occur in this multi-unit auctions: The reason for this phenomenon is somewhat different from the one in the previous literature since the bidders in this paper can submit only one bid for his/her entire demand so that differential bid shading of multiple bids is not possible.
+We have presented an iterative procedure that systematically finds a Nash equilibrium outcome of the uniform price auctions when there are many asymmetric quantity-constrained bidders.
+We have also presented an ascending auction that has this outcome as a dominant strategy equilibrium under the assumption that bidders have private information regarding their respective values.
+We have shown that demand reduction and low price equilibrium might occur in these multi-unit auctions: The reason for this phenomenon is somewhat different from the one in the previous literature since each bidder in this paper can submit only one bid for his/her entire demand so that differential bid shading of multiple bids is not possible.
+In fact, a low price equilibrium is the only possible equilibrium when no bidder's quantity constraint is large enough to cover the supply.

-While the main analysis focuses on auction environments in which many buyers compete to buy multiple units of a good, it can be applied equally well to the procurement auction environments in which many producers compete to sell multiple units of a good since the latter is the mirror image of the former.
-We have also shown that the analysis can be straightforwardly extended to the case when there is a reserve price and when the supply is an increasing function of the price.

 We have assumed that the bidders have constant marginal values up to his/her quantity constraints.
-It is a challenging future research agenda to examine the case when bidders have general marginal values.
-As we have discussed in the last section, the procurement auction with capacity constraints when it adopts the discriminatory pricing rule is strategically equivalent to price competition in a capacity-constrained oligopoly.
-It is also a challenging future research agenda to examine these kind of competition for the case when the sellers have asymmetric marginal costs and/or when there are more than two sellers.
+It is a challenging future research agenda to construct a procedure that explicitly finds the equilibrium for the case when bidders have general marginal values and submit multiple bids.
+As we have discussed in the last subsection, the procurement auction with capacity constraints when it adopts the discriminatory pricing rule is strategically equivalent to price competition in a capacity-constrained oligopoly.
+It is also a challenging future research agenda to examine this kind of competition for the case when the sellers have asymmetric marginal costs and/or when there are more than two sellers.